plogs/asopposedtowhat.com/content/posts/acknowledgment.md

 No one really cares about the public consciousness of Native sovereignty and cultural rights.
-What we care about -- some of us, anyway -- are the good feelings that we get when we imply that _our_ invading culture is somehow better than previous invading cultures.
+What we care about -- some of us, anyway -- are the good feelings that we get when we imply that _our_ invading culture has learned from the past and is now somehow better than the previous invading cultures.[^better]

 How do we imply this?